LeBron James On Why He Didn’t Want His Kids In NBA Bubble

 LeBron James is one of the biggest family men in the NBA.
 His wife Savannah, and his children Bronny, Bryce and Zhuri are constantly featured in the background of his social media posts and referenced by the LA Lakers star.

 When the NBA announced that it would finally be permitting family members to join players in the bubble, most assumed that James would bring his entire family out.

 Yet when the time came, only Savannah joined him.

 The sentiment makes sense.
-As multiple players and coaches have confirmed over the past few weeks, the NBA’s bubble is a very draining and isolating experience.
-If it is that tough on adults, the impact it would have on children is probably ten times more intense.
+As multiple players and coaches have confirmed over the past few months, the NBA’s bubble was a very draining and isolating experience.
+If it was that tough on adults, the impact it would have on children is probably ten times more intense.

 Moreover, James’ kids all very active.
 Bronny, in particular, has a social following that is more massive than many of James’ Lakers teammates.

-With just Savannah there and no little ones to worry about keeping entertained, James will be able to fully focus on the task at hand: winning his fourth NBA championship.
+With just Savannah there and no little ones to worry about keeping entertained, James was able to fully focus on the task at hand: winning his fourth NBA championship.